plaut/plaut.github.io/fisheye_tutorial/index.md

 # Perspective images and the pinhole camera model
 ## The perspective projection
-An image is a two-dimensional array of pixels, with size H\times\ W, where each pixel is a three-dimensional array for a color image.
+An image is a two-dimensional array of pixels, with size \$H\times\ W\$, where each pixel is a three-dimensional array for a color image.
 The camera model defines the mapping between a point in 3D space,
 \$\$ P=\\left[\\begin{matrix}X\\\\Y\\\\Z\\\\\\end{matrix}\\right],\$\$
 and the 2D coordinate of the pixel to which it is mapped,
 \$\$p=\\left[\\begin{matrix}u\\\\v\\\\\\end{matrix}\\right].\$\$